fchampalimaud/cf.labs/TeachingLab/CardReader/README.md

 Run the code and double-clik on the **DrawCanvas** node to show the visualization.
 The visualization uses two images **emtpy.jpg** and **eagle2.jpg**.
 You can simply modify the contents of the images in the project folder while keeping their names.

+The file **CardTable.csv** expects a database with two colums separated by a ',': CardNumber,Name.
+The file **LibraryDatabase.csv** contains the library entrances.
+It should start only with the header: ID,Name,Booked; and it gets updated automatically.